KostasBzn/GeoIpLite/README.md

-# cGeoIP - Simple GeoIP Library for .NET
+# GeoIpLite - Simple GeoIP Library for .NET

 Lightweight .NET library that resolves IP addresses to countries and displays corresponding flags.